Sessions unloads on California Dems for ‘radical, open borders agenda’

 “How dare you!” he said, addressing Schaaf.
 “How dare you needlessly endanger the lives of our law enforcement officers to promote a radical, open borders agenda.”

-In defending the lawsuit, he accused California lawmakers of passing laws that are not only constitutional, but also a “plain violation of federal statute and common sense.”
+In defending the lawsuit, he accused California lawmakers of passing laws that are not only unconstitutional, but also a “plain violation of federal statute and common sense.”

 “Importantly, these laws are harmful to Californians, and they’re especially harmful to our law enforcement,” he said.